UstadMobile/UstadMobile/INSTALL.md

 ### 3. Unzip ustad-server.zip and start server

 Unzip ustad-server.zip.

+#### Single learning space system configuration

 Open the ustad-server.conf file and set the siteUrl property to the url that will be used to access the site e.g. https://ustad.yourdomain.com/ (e.g. using a reverse proxy setup with Apache or Nginx in a production setup) or http://your.ip.address:8087/ (for testing/evaluation). e.g.